boring1234/NB-Newbies/docs/final.md

 		check if the episode is finished: done get the reward from XML
 		if current_life >= previous_life:
 			reward += 1
 		else:
 			reward -= (previous_life - current_life)
 		if current_life == 0:
 			reward -= 10

 Def get_observation(world_state):
 initialize observation size: [1, 11, 11]
-		check if the world state is running find the location of the creepers and the agent based on the information in world state calculate which block the creepers and agent is in and assign the creepers into the observation get the ‘Yaw’ data and change the observation based on the number of Yaw
+check if the world state is running find the location of the creepers and the agent based on the information in the world state calculate which block the creepers and agent is in and assign the creepers into the observation get the 'Yaw' data and change the observation based on the number of Yaw

 However, this time, we did not get what we expected:
 Image 3
 We expected the learning to be much better, however, it is not better than the previous learning.
 We summarize what we changed in this approach and we found that it can only because we delete the attack action.
-And then, we checked online and we found that if the creepers is attacked by the agent, the creeper will start explode without be within 1 block away from the agent.
+And then, we checked online and we found that if the creepers are attacked by the agent, the creeper will start to explode without being within 1 block away from the agent.
 Thus, at last, we decided to add back attack action.
-Besides, we also add some parameters in the return txt and png file.
-We added the number of the steps for each episode, the number of creepers that has chased the agent for each episode and the steps that the agent moved with creepers around him.
-These data can hep us find that if our train is working or not.
-Our final stage approach set is as following:
+Besides, we also add some parameters in the return text and png file.
+We added the number of the steps for each episode, the number of creepers that have chased the agent for each episode, and the steps that the agent moved with creepers around him.
+These data can help us find that if our train is working or not.
+Our final stage approach set is as follows:

 	Episode: Playthrough of the environment
 		Survive from Creepers
 	Observation:
 		get_observation(world_state)
 		zero numpy array(1, 11, 11)
 		channel 1: NOTHING
 		channel 2: Creeper
 	Action
 		Continuous(4,)
 		forward, backward, turn left, turn right, attack, stop attacking Reward
 		+1 for no damage and start healing
 		-X (X=damage it get from creepers) for damage from creepers, scaled by health damage it get

 		-10(extra) if the agent died, it will get a 10 extra deduction of the reward Terminal
-		After 100 steps or die from explosion of Creepers
+		After 100 steps or die from the explosion of Creepers

 We also changed the send command code like this:

 	if self.allow_attack_action and action[2]>0:
 		self.agent_host.sendCommand('move 0')
 		self.agent_host.sendCommand('turn 0')
 		self.agent_host.sendCommand('attack 1')
 		time.sleep(1)
 	else:
 		self.agent_host.sendCommand('attack 0')
 		self.agent_host.sendCommand('move {:30.1f}'.format(action[0]))
 		self.agent_host.sendCommand('turn {:30.1f}'.format(action[1]))
 		time.sleep(.2)

-This time, we need to consider if we need to send attack 0 command or not.
-Our result is as following:
+This time, we need to consider if we need to send the attack 0 commands or not.
+Our result is as follows:

 Image 4
 Image 5

 As you can see we have a pretty good result in around 250000 steps.
 We also can see that the steps that the agent can survive for every episode increase a lot.
 The data for the steps that the agent followed by creepers also increase and this data will help us ignore the situation that the agent moved around with no creepers around.

-Well, Finally, as shown in the video below, we found that the agent also learn something amazing: the agent will Wait for the creepers get closer and move away immediately, which is the best way to make the creeper explode without hurt himself.
+Well, Finally, as shown in the video below, we found that the agent also learns something amazing: the agent will Wait for the creepers to get closer and move away immediately, which is the best way to make the creeper explode without hurt himself.

 Video 1

 <!---Use another level-two header called Approaches, In this section, describe both the baselines and your proposed approach(es).
 Describe precisely what the advantages and disadvantages of each are, for example, why one might be more accurate, need less data, take more time, overﬁt, and so on.
 Include enough technical information to be able to (mostly) reproduce your project, in particular, use pseudocode and equations as much as possible.--->